Exciting things are happening at St. Bernards!

 Total cost of the tower/emergency services project is expected to be about $103 million.
-The projected completion date is fall 2019.
+The tower will officially open on December 10, 2019.

 The final phase will include renovations within the present medical center, including enhancements of patient rooms, public areas and kitchen and dining areas.

 The project has been developed in conjunction with HKS, Inc., an architectural firm in Dallas that has designed comprehensive healthcare projects throughout the world.

 Nabholz Construction is serving as contractor.

 Square footage of the new surgical and intensive care tower

 Tons of structural steel in the tower

 Number of pieces of glass in the tower